 The crew spotted a ship in the distance, seemingly in distress.
-It was the Mary Celeste, a merchant brigantine that had set sail from New York on 7 November , bound for Genoa, loaded with industrial alcohol.
-She carried eight crew members as well as her captain Benjamin S. Briggs, his wife Sarah and their 2-year-old daughter Sophia.
+It was the Mary Celeste, a merchant brigantine that had set sail from New York on 7 November bound for Genoa, loaded with industrial alcohol.
+She carried 8 crew members as well as her captain Benjamin S. Briggs, his wife Sarah and their 2-year-old daughter Sophia.

-After its recovery, an enquiry into the fate of the Mary Celeste and her crew was held in Gibraltar.
+After the ghost ship was recovered, an enquiry into the fate of the Mary Celeste and her crew was held in Gibraltar.
 Inspections of the ship found cuts on the bow but no decisive evidence that it had been involved in a collision or damaged by bad weather.

-In 1884 Sir Arthur Conan Doyle, at the time a ship’s surgeon, published a short story entitled “J. Habakuk Jepheson’s Statement” in which he made a wide variety of alterations to the story, which saw a vengeful slave laying waste to the crew and sailing to Africa.
+In 1884 Sir Arthur Conan Doyle, at the time a ship’s surgeon, published a short story entitled J. Habakuk Jephson’s Statement.
+In the tale, he made a wide variety of alterations to the Mary Celeste story.
+His story described a vengeful slave laying waste to the crew and sailing to Africa.

 Though Doyle had intended the story to be taken as a fictional account, he nevertheless received enquiries as to whether it was true.